Predictive Scheduling Laws in 2023: What Employers Need to Know

 While Vermont does not currently have a full-fledged predictive scheduling law, it does have a flexible working arrangement law in place.
 This law states that employees have the right to request a flexible work schedule—and employers must discuss and consider, in good faith, these requests at least twice per calendar year.

-A flexible schedule may include:
+A flexible schedule may include the following:

 - Changes in the number of days worked